chilaact/wonderful_bawean/README.rst

 3. 17081010058 Rahayu Prabawati A.  - https://github.com/rahayuamelia
 4. 17081010065 Sandy Rizkyando      - https://github.com/SandyRizkyando

-All of us are students of the Parallel-B Programming Framework with the Lecturer is Mr. Fawwaz Ali Akbar (https://github.com/fwwzali) From the Department of Informatics, UPN "Veteran" East Java
+All of us are students of the Parallel-B Programming Framework Class with the Lecturer is Mr. Fawwaz Ali Akbar (https://github.com/fwwzali) From the Department of Informatics, Faculty of Computer Science, UPN "Veteran" East Java